 The Tiber, by the time it reaches Rome, is nearly at its end after wending its way down from the Apennine mountains before eventually emptying into the sparkling Tyrrhenian Sea.
 The river is even part of the city’s origin myth, where a she-wolf rescued Romulus and Remus from its waters.

 Today, as the central waving spine of the city, its calm waters pass often unheeded by the busy populace.
-By joining a river rafting excursion, you can bob along beneath Rome’s historic bridges, and enjoy the Palazzaccio and St. Peter’s Basilica from a rare, uncluttered perspective.
+If you’re traveling with kids, one of the best things to do in Rome for families is to join a river rafting excursion, you can bob along beneath Rome’s historic bridges, and enjoy the Palazzaccio and St. Peter’s Basilica from a rare, uncluttered perspective.
 It’s hard to get more off the beaten track in Rome than stepping into a boat.

 The first-ever arena built in Rome, Teatro Marcello would act as a prototype for that iconic Roman symbol of power and moral decay, the Colosseum.
 However, when this 13th-century arena was built, it was intended for mythological plays rather than the grisly goings-on that debuted on the Colosseum’s sandy stage.